tdeslauriers/challenges/README.md

 coding challenges

-Challenge text is commented in App.java or Main.java Ignore .POM files: used maven to initialize projects for convenience
+Challenge text is commented in App.java or Main.java

+Ignore .POM files: used maven to initialize projects for convenience
-  > but no config, version, or dependency data in there.
+   * no config, version, or dependency data in there.